 Step 12: Arrange Stag and Hen Nights

 Hopefully your awesome bridesmaids and amazing best man will have this covered but make sure you know if there's anything you need to prepare for, pack or pay for so you can factor this into your planning and your budget.
 You also want to ensure that the timings suit both you and your partner - gone are the days where stag and hen parties take place the night before the wedding (eek!) so make sure the dates and arrangements are appropriate.

 If you think your bridal party may need a little bit of a helping hand then we have some fantastic step by step guides for how to plan the perfect hen party and how to organise an unforgettable stag do.

 Step 13: The Finishing Touches

 So you have all the main things covered and it’s time to think about those little details.
 Decide on your wedding songs and wedding readings for the ceremony, think about who is going to do speeches at the wedding breakfast and order any thank you gifts that you want to give to those who have really helped during the planning process.

 If you have additional budget leftover then you might also want to buy some last minute additional decor items - we have compiled a great list of wedding decor items that cost £10 or less!

 It may seem difficult but also find some time to relax and have some headspace for something other than the wedding - whether that’s going on a long walk, reading a book or throwing yourself into work.

-We hope our 13 step guide has given you a great outline of what you need to do to plan your special day.
-For a more detailed outlook, sign up to hitched and use the to-do list to create your full list of tasks and set yourself deadlines, it will be much easier to plan your day by doing lots of small steps and don’t be afraid to delegate jobs to other people.
+We hope our 13 step wedding planning guide has given you a great outline of what you need to do to plan your special day.
+For more detailed help, sign up to hitched and use the to-do list to create your full list of tasks and set yourself deadlines - it will be much easier to plan your day by doing lots of small steps and don’t be afraid to delegate jobs to other people.